p-argento/uni/GEO/Geospatial Analytics - Module 1.md

 "I" stands for index; it is the measure of autocorrelation;
 for each point we look at its neighbours, for each pair we compute the displacement and the displacement of the other point ;
 the formula is similar to the standard formula of autocorrelation.

+The Moran’s _I_ statistic is the correlation coefficient for the relationship between a variable (like income) and its neighboring values.
+How to define neighbors?
+Can be contiguous polygons (eg. regions), radius or k-NN.

 ![[Pasted image 20250430153450.png]]